You are currently viewing Parsvottanasana – Pyramid Pose: Steps, Benefits, and Cautions

 5. Lengthen and Fold

 Inhale deeply, lengthening your spine.
 As you exhale, begin to hinge at the hips, keeping your spine long and reaching your chest forward.
 Continue to fold forward, bringing your torso over your front leg.
 Keep your gaze down or slightly forward to maintain a long neck.
-Stay in this position for 20 to 30 seconds.

 6. Final Pose and Adjustments